varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: vcl_hit, vcl_deliver

-	The object's remaining keep period in seconds.
+	The object's keep period in seconds.

 obj.uncacheable